 First–what’s the problem with conventional preservatives?
 Your average drugstore formulas typically contain both parabens and formaldehyde-releasing preservatives under names like: triclosan, triclocarban, phenoxyethanol, benzyl benzoate, methylisothiazolinone, zinc pyrithione, and benzalkonium chloride.
 These chemicals can leach into our pores and end up in our blood streams, disrupting everything from hormonal function to digestion to healthy cellular reproduction.

-Japanese honeysuckle is our go-to preservative at Puristry.
+Japanese honeysuckle is our go-to preservative at Puristry, and is certified paraben-free.
 Using steam distillation or alcohol extraction, this flower can be processed into a phytochemical with strong antimicrobial and antibacterial properties.
 This means that added to organic plant based cosmetic formulas, Japanese honeysuckle can keep ingredients from going rancid or developing bacteria.
 There has however, been a fair share of controversy around using Japanese honeysuckle as a preservative in recent years.
-In our article on Japanese Honeysuckle, we present the research, lay myths to rest, and map out the debate around this natural preservative.
+In our article about Japanese Honeysuckle, we present the research, lay myths to rest, and map out the debate around this powerful natural preservative.

 Tocopherols are another excellent natural preservative, which deal with the oxidation of natural lipids in oil.
 This is a common problem that plant-based cosmetics face, especially those boasting cold-pressed oils (like our Restorative Facial Oil).
 A variant of Vitamin E, tocopherols are a safe and effective solution to oxidation.
 Tocopherol is an ingredient with excellent solubility and powerful antioxidant properties that reduce the rate of deterioration in oils when they are exposed to light.